AdesisNetlife/yawds/README.md

 a remote `ini` file accesible via HTTP.
 When a new version is available, `yawds` ask the user to process with the update

-You should create a well-formed `ini` like version manifest file, and make it avaiable from a HTTP server
+You should create a well-formed `ini` like a version manifest file, and make it available from a HTTP server

-The file must called `VERSION` and it must exists in the `stack/` folder
+The file must be called `VERSION` and it must exists in the `stack/` folder

 Here is a complete file example with the supported values: